Short-Form Video Strategy for Home Decor & Interior Design Brands

 Focus on styling education and accessible design rather than aspirational luxury, because the vast majority of your target audience lives in apartments and starter homes, not the $2M houses that dominate design Instagram — showing your products in real, relatable spaces creates the "this could be my home" response that drives purchases.
 Small brands win by demonstrating that great design is about taste and arrangement, not budget, using comparison content and styling tutorials that prove your $40 lamp looks just as good as the $400 designer version when placed correctly.
 Build a community around "real home" transformations by encouraging customers to share their own spaces featuring your products, creating a UGC pipeline that provides authentic social proof at zero production cost.

-Get home decor viral feed + scripts for your brand
+Get home decor reference feed + scripts for your brand